caravagnalab/tumourevo/docs/output.md

 ## Subclonal Deconvolution

-The subclonal deconvolution subworkflow requires in input a joint `mCNAqc` object resulting from the [join_CNAqc](#join_cnaqc) step.
+The subclonal deconvolution subworkflow requires a joint `mCNAqc` object resulting from the [join_CNAqc](#join_cnaqc) step as input.
 The subworkflow will perform multi-sample deconvolution if more than one sample for each patient is present.

 The results of subclonal deconvolution step are collected in `{outdir}/subclonal_deconvolution/` directory.

 ### MOBSTER